What’s life like in Creche’s intentional communities?

 Do I need to be Christian to join?

-Not necessarily, although you’d need to be excited about being in relationship with a Christian congregation and being formed by Christian traditions of spiritual practice.
+Nope!
+Although Creche’s households are rooted in the values of the Episcopal tradition, which informs many of our common community practices.
 If that doesn’t appeal to you, we can point you in the direction of some of Boston’s other amazing intentional communities, including Jewish, Unitarian, and secular ones.

 Do you welcome queer, trans, and gender non-conforming people?